Indre-V/bee-aware/README.md

 </details><br/>

+_Small Screen Devices_ have displayed in one column just like other all the other sections to maintain consistency.
+Labels are added to the input fields for accessibility purposes.

 <details><summary><b>Contact Small Screen</b></summary>

 ![Contact Small Screen](docs/contact-small-screen-view.png)

 </details><br/>

-- When end-user clicks the button to either join or send, the applicable page for one of two actions is displayed.
-Both pages contain a thank you message with the bee logo for large screens and home icon in moss green and turns saffron yellow when hovered which brings the user back to the homepage.
+When end-user clicks the button to either join or send, the applicable page for one of two actions is displayed.
+Both pages contain a thank you message with the bee logo for large screens and home icon in moss green and turns saffron yellow when hovered which on click brings the user back to the homepage.

 <details><summary><b>Contact Email Thank You</b></summary>